dmolina/pyreal/README.md

 ======

-Implementation in Python of evolutionary algorithms, used to make an study of the performance in Python using Psyco.
+Implementation in Python of evolutionary algorithms, used to make an study of the performance in Python using Cython.
 This code is GPLv3.

-You can read a post about that in http://dmolina.github.com, this is the source code used in this comparisons.
+You can read a post about that in http://dmolina.github.com/blog/2012/07/15/increasing-performance-python/, this is the source code used in this comparisons.

 Install